-A set of baseline and post-restoration sand samples were collected from two control transects and four transects on 13 December 2016 (baseline), 24 March and 13 September 2017, 24 May and 16 November 2018, and 3 June 2019.
+A set of baseline and post-restoration sand samples were collected from two control transects and four transects on 13 December 2016 (baseline); 24 March and 13 September 2017; 24 May and 16 November 2018; 3 June and 6 November 2019; and 24 July 2020.
 Three samples were collected from each transect (approximately 3 meters south of the transect line to avoid footprints), including two dry samples off the 15 and 30 transect meter mark, and a wet sample near the waterline on the beach face.
 Samples were weighed before and after drying to measure moisture content, then each sample was sorted using a set of sieves measuring from 2 mm (very fine pebbles) to 0.06 mm (very fine sand).
 A portion of each sample was also used to analyze organics based on the loss on ignition (LOI) method.
+TBF conducts all sediment analyses in a laboratory located on the campus of Loyola Marymount University.
+Due to COVID-19 regulations and guidelines, LMU's campus was closed from March 2020 through the time of this report.
+As a result, TBF did not lab have access to complete sediment analyses for samples collected during Year 4.
+Only grain size and moisture content for the samples collected in November 2019 were completed.
+TBF will complete remaining Year 4 sediment analyses once campus restrictions are lifted.

-Sand within the restoration site varied from pebbles (very fine) to very fine sand (Figure 38).
-Small dunes and plant hummocks were observed to form with larger sized sediment at the base of the hummocks and finer grain sizes on top due to wind driven transport (Figure 39).
-Dry sand samples collected (averaged for 15 and 30 m) saw variable trends between surveys, with a small increase in very coarse sand and pebble percent composition within the restoration area (Figure 40).
-The latest surveys in November 2018 and May 2019 shows that coarse sand continues to be the most dominate grain size type.
-Additional data over multiple survey years are necessary to confirm trends.
+Sand within the restoration site varied from pebbles (very fine) to very fine sand (Figure 36).
+Small dunes and plant hummocks were observed to form with larger sized sediment at the base of the hummocks and finer grain sizes on top due to wind driven transport (Figure 37).
+Dry sand samples collected (averaged for 15 and 30 m) saw variable trends between surveys, with a small increase in very coarse sand and pebble percent composition within the restoration area (Figure 38).
+The latest survey in November 2019 shows that coarse sand continues to be one of the most dominate grain size types.
+Additionally, medium sand was found to be a co-dominant grain size in the Year 4 survey.
+This continues the trend from Year 3 of increasing medium sand grain size type.

-Figure 38.
+Figure 36.
 Sand grain in restoration site (left: pebbles; middle: coarse sand; right: medium to very fine sand).

-Figure 39.
-Photograph showing larger grains at the base of the dune and finer grains on top (29 April 2019).
+Figure 37.
+Photographs showing larger grains at the base of the dune and finer grains on top due to aeolian processes (top: 29 April 2019; bottom: 5 February 2020).

-Figure 40.
+Figure 38.
 Baseline (top) followed by post-restoration sand grain results for all transects (dry sample averages).